marcpage/libernet/notes.md

 Personal information fields are mostly optional.
 Nickname is required as it is the display name.
-Credentials may not be a good idea as identification may be personal information that should not be shared.
+The *credentials* field may not be a good idea as the personal information may not be ideal to share.
-Credentials and verifiers are two ways to help people know that this person is who they say they are.
+The *credentials* and *verifiers* fields are two ways to help people know that this person is who they say they are.
 Information that you may not want to share are email, apartment, street number (or even street or city), first name, last name.
-Whenever personal information is updated, verifiers should be [messaged](#messages) to notify them of the change to give them an opportunity to verify.
+Whenever personal information is updated, verifiers should be [messaged](#messages) to notify them of the change to give them an opportunity to verify the updated information.

 Whenever personal information is created, a backup (*next*) personal key should be created.
-The next field is this backup key.
+The next field is a backup key.
-In the event that your private key for the personal key is leaked, you can set the valid field to false.
+In the event that your private key for the personal key is leaked, you can set the *valid* field to false.
 Anything signed after the timestamp when the personal information is marked *valid=false* should be considered not signed.
 [Trust](#trust) trees should be updated with this timestamp and anything after this timestamp should not be trusted and treated as malevolent.